aloysiuschan/tensorflow_churn/README.md

 # tensorflow_churn
 The Jupyter notebook contains code to predict whether telco customers churn or not.
-Since customers either churn or do not churn, the classification problem is a binary one.
+Since customers either cease or continue their relationship with the telco company, the classification problem is a binary one.
 Features used to predict churn include customer account information (e.g. monthly charges) and demographic information (e.g. gender).

 The Jupyter notebook is split into three parts.